kaechele/gensio/README.rst

 consistent view of various stream (and packet) I/O types.
 You create a gensio object (or a gensio), and you can use that gensio without having to know too much about what is going on underneath.
-You can stack gensio on top of another one to add protocol funcionality.
+You can stack gensio on top of another one to add protocol functionality.
 For instance, you can create a TCP gensio, stack SSL on top of that, and stack Telnet on top of that.
 It supports a number of network I/O and serial ports.  gensios that stack on other gensios are called filters.